-Possessor is a serious film about mental health, by any non-judgemental description.
+Possessor is a wise and serious film about mental health, by any non-judgemental description.
 Reviews that don’t mention David Cronenberg should get extra points—Brandon Cronenberg’s film has latex gloop and liquefying organs in quantities that his dad hasn’t used for a while—although the themes overlap too effectively for one man’s work not to be a compass point for the other.
-Bet those were some interesting family bookshelves to browse.
+Those must have been some interesting family bookshelves to browse.
 Brandon toys with an audience in the family manner too: that alarming poster image of someone in some sort of mutant collapsing-face distress turns out to be exactly what it looks like, rather than whatever it is you think it looks like when it makes you spill your drink.

 Possessor also has duelling corporations with sci-fi names and an industry devoted to spying through webcams to identify your taste in curtains, which as capitalist paranoia goes is crackerjack enough for Howard Chaykin, never mind a Cronenberg.
 But the pared down style never gets to David C. levels of outright empathy.
 This has something to do with the gloomier casting of some notable grumps: Sean Bean being miserable, Jennifer Jason Leigh underplaying into the ground—and sick again, as she was in Annihilation.
 Generally terrible people.
 (Hrant Alianak turns up as a doctor and suddenly it’s the Pontypool extended universe.)